Matthew A. Clarke

 June 2024 – Present London, UK

-I am continuing my work on triple-negative breast cancer, non-small cell lung cancer and the automation of network generation using message-passing graph neural networks.
+I am continuing my work on triple-negative breast cancer, non-small cell lung cancer and the automation of network generation using message-passing graph neural networks in the Jasmin Fisher lab.

 Responsibilities included: